ncatlab/nlab-content/pages/8/5/0/3/3058/content.md

 Some of the nlab entries related to Gabriel's work include [[Gabriel filter]], [[Gabriel composition of filters]], [[Gabriel multiplication]] and we mention here and there Gabriel localization, Gabriel spectrum of indecomposable injectives, Gabriel--Popescu embedding theorem, Gabriel--Rosenberg [[reconstruction theorem]], Gabriel--Zisman localization and Gabriel's property (sup) in the theory of abelian categories.

 Students of Gabriel include Bernhard Keller.
-Gabriel has also an important work in pure category theory
+Gabriel has also an important work in pure [[category theory]] on [[locally presentable categories]]:

-* P. Gabriel, F. Ulmer, Lokal prasentierbare Kategorien
+* P. Gabriel, F. Ulmer, Lokal pr&#228;sentierbare Kategorien

 [[!redirects Gabriel]]